Gunther-Schulz/coding-prompts/PLAN_WRITING_PROCESS.md

 *   **Action:** Draft the plan steps while performing the following analysis:

     ---
+    **GUIDING PRINCIPLE FOR ANALYSIS: HOLISTIC CODEBASE UNDERSTANDING**

+    Beyond understanding the immediate files of modification, the planner **MUST** strive to develop a sufficient understanding of the surrounding codebase context.
+This includes actively looking for connections, potential ripple effects, and opportunities for reuse, aligning with the goal of creating plans for changes that are not just locally correct but also fit cohesively and efficiently within the broader system.
+When in doubt, favor more exploration over narrow assumptions.
+    ---

+    ---
     **PLANNING PRINCIPLE REMINDER: PRIORITIZE SPECIFIC CODE OVER GENERIC PATTERNS (See Failure Mode 2)**

     While general design patterns are useful background, **your primary guide MUST be the specific patterns, structures, and logic discovered in *this* codebase** during Step 1.3.
 Avoid imposing generic patterns if the existing code provides a viable (even if imperfect) alternative structure that can be leveraged or refactored.
 Base your plan on verified specifics, not generalized assumptions.
+This means if a slightly non-standard but functional pattern is established in the codebase for a similar problem, prefer understanding and adapting it (if sound) over imposing a textbook generic pattern, unless the existing pattern is demonstrably flawed or the user explicitly requests a shift to a new standard.
     ---

     ---